fusionhuh/wava/README.md

 if you really enjoy the scene you've made, you can save to the config file with `W`. if you would like to reload to your previously saved scene, press `R`.

-once you're done using wava, press `ESC` to exit (exiting forcefully with Ctrl+Z is disabled because it can require a restart of the pulseaudio server).
+once you're done using wava, press `ESC` to exit (exiting forcefully is not recommended because it can require a restart of the pulseaudio server).

 that is pretty much all you need to know to use wava. the next section has an entire list of the keybinds